Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

-As a result, it is possible to define four different astrometric Hellings–Downs correlation curves: one describing the correlation between the parallel components of the proper motions ($C_{\parallel \parallel}$), one for the perpendicular components($C_{\perp \perp}$), and two cross terms, which are not sensitive to an isotropic stochastic gravitational-wave background ($C_{\parallel \perp}$ and $C_{\perp \parallel}$):
+As a result, it is possible to define four different astrometric HDC: one describing the correlation between the parallel components of proper motions ($C_{\parallel \parallel}$), one for the perpendicular components($C_{\perp \perp}$), and two cross terms, which are not sensitive to an isotropic SGWB ($C_{\parallel \perp}$ and $C_{\perp \parallel}$):

 where the angular brackets denote an ensemble average over all source pairs with angular separation $\theta$ within a bin of width $\Delta \theta$.
-While these are the actual observables, we still need to define the expected value from our theoretical model.
-Starting from the pair correlation of angular displacements in this particular decomposition, and approximating the GWB as an unresolvable superposition of plane waves isotropically distributed on the sky, we get:
+While these are the observed quantities, we must specify the corresponding theoretical expectation.
+Starting from the pairwise correlation of angular displacements in this decomposition, and approximating the SGWB as an unresolvable superposition of plane waves isotropically distributed over the sky, we get:

 where $a,b \in \{||, \perp \}$, $h_c$ is the characteristic strain of the background and $\Gamma_{ab}$ is the proper angular correlation functions (the factor 1/24 comes from the normalization of $\Gamma_{ab}$ at $\theta=0$).
 As shown in \citep{Mihaylov2018}, there is an analytical solution for the angular correlation functions for an isotropic background: